moffzilla/OAI-Docker/k8/README.md

    `sudo cp kubectl /usr/local/bin/`

-   4)Query the cluster and make sure K8 is healthy.
+   4) Query the cluster and make sure K8 is healthy.
     `kubectl cluster-info`

-- Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported) at all the K8-Workers
+- Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported) at all the K8-Workers and master

 Please note that AWS may not like the here referenced low latency Kernel, in MS Azure and Baremetal/VMs it works fine